Scientist Visa Sponsorship Jobs in Arizona

 Which companies sponsor visas for scientists in Arizona?

 Intel's Chandler and Tempe campuses regularly sponsor research and materials scientists.
 Honeywell's aerospace division in Phoenix hires scientists in chemistry and engineering disciplines.
-The University of Arizona and Arizona State University sponsor postdoctoral researchers and laboratory scientists through both H-1B and J-1 pathways.
+The University of Arizona and Arizona State University sponsor postdoctoral researchers and laboratory scientists through both H-1B visa and J-1 visa pathways.
 Microchip Technology and Raytheon Technologies are also consistent sponsors for scientists with specialized technical backgrounds.

 Which visa types are most common for scientist roles in Arizona?